 Back in the days of sales funnels, marketing was simpler.
 Not easier – it’s never been easy to take business away from a determined competitor.
-But simpler in the sense that years ago one could push a heavy ad schedule on a limited number of media, create awareness, offer credible (with luck, USP) differentiation within your category, and close the sale.
+But simpler in the sense that years ago one could push an ad schedule on a limited number of targeted media, create awareness, offer credible (with luck, USP) differentiation within your category, and close the sale.
 Bingo.

 Those were the days, my friend.
 We thought they’d never end.

 But buyer decision-making has evolved, and we must adapt.
 Sources of information have multiplied while willingness to listen to your sales pitch has disappeared.
-Even that page-one finish on Google for your (burrito joint, ebook or IT consulting firm) can now get crushed by negative peer reviews.
+Even that page-one finish on Google for your (burrito joint, university, financial services or IT consulting firm) can now get crushed by negative Twitter reviews.

 Budgeting is harder too, of course.
-Sure, you can zero out media that are struggling (magazines) or dying (newspapers) or dead-but-still-twitching (Yellow Pages), but where do you re-allocate those funds?
-On this flowchart, there are at least ten places where a marketer can invest for better results.
+Sure, you can zero out media that are struggling (magazines) or dying (newspapers) or stone-cold-dead-but-still-twitching (Yellow Pages), but where do you re-allocate those funds?
+There are at least ten places where a marketer can invest for better results.
 You don’t have unlimited bucks, so where can you get the most bang?
-Question old assumptions, choose wisely, and know that today, thanks to rapid growth in advanced marketing automation tools, a trend we enthusiastically embrace, it’s finally possible to measure the ROI of every marketing tactic.
+Question old assumptions, choose wisely and know that today, thanks to rapid growth in advanced marketing automation tools, a trend we enthusiastically embrace, it’s finally possible to measure the ROI of every marketing tactic.
 That puts the fun in funnel…